perfidia/umlgen/README.md

 The context diagram tool can be found in the folder src under the name of umlgen-context.
 When you type `umlgen-context --help` you will see the following options:
-* -c FILE, to specify a config file to use
+* `-c FILE`, to specify a config file to use
-* -o OUTPUT to specify an output file to use
+* `-o OUTPUT` to specify an output file to use
-* -x WIDTH to specify the width of the output image
+* `-x WIDTH` to specify the width of the output image
-* -y HEIGHT to specify the height of the output image
+* `-y HEIGHT` to specify the height of the output image
-* -m MULTIPLIER to specify how big we want the UML object on the image to be (0.5 means half the original size, 2.0 means two times as big)
+* `-m MULTIPLIER` to specify how big we want the UML object on the image to be (0.5 means half the original size, 2.0 means two times as big)

 so, to see an example usage, type: